AashaiAvadhani1/FLP-Inventory/README.md

 * If you created some new models:
   * `python manage.py makemigrations inventory` && `python manage.py migrate`
+* If you added new static items like images or CSS files:
+  * `python manage.py collectstatic`
 * Run the app: `python manage.py runserver` ~> <a href="http://localhost:8000/">localhost:8000</a>

 <hr></hr>